-Solar energy systems/power plants do not produce air pollution, water pollution, or greenhouse gases.
+Solar energy systems/power plants do not produce air pollution or greenhouse gases.
 Using solar energy can have a positive, indirect effect on the environment when solar energy replaces or reduces the use of other energy sources that have larger effects on the environment.
 However, there are environmental issues related to the production and use of solar energy technologies.